Regional Hydrogen Hubs Program (Transferred to Hubs Webpage)

 Regional Hydrogen Hubs Program

-The Australian Government is investing AUD$526 million in support of the development of eight regional hydrogen hubs across Australia, as well as nine design and development studies.
+The Australian Government is investing AUD$526 million in support of the development of seven regional hydrogen hubs initiatives across Australia, as well as several design and development studies.

 |Main end-use classification: